misode/TrophyManager/README.md

 # Trophy Manager
-A data pack for restoring item data on player heads
+A data pack for restoring item data on player heads.
+Requires Minecraft 1.15.

 ### Installation
 Trophy Manager is bundled with [Load](https://github.com/LanternMC/Load) for easy